Space Launch System

-The Space Launch System (SLS) is an American super heavy-lift expendable launch vehicle developed by NASA.
-As of 2022, SLS has the highest payload capacity of any rocket in operational service, as well as the greatest liftoff thrust of any rocket in operation.
-As the primary launch vehicle of the Artemis moon landing program, SLS is designed to launch the crewed Orion spacecraft on a trans-lunar trajectory.
-The first SLS launch was the uncrewed Artemis 1, which took place on 16 November 2022 after a delay of more than six years.
+The Space Launch System (SLS) is an American super heavy-lift expendable launch vehicle used by NASA.
+As the primary launch vehicle of the Artemis Moon landing program, SLS is designed to launch the crewed Orion spacecraft on a trans-lunar trajectory.
+SLS first launched on 16 November 2022 for the uncrewed Artemis I mission.

-Development of SLS began in 2011, as a replacement for the retired Space Shuttle as well as the cancelled Ares I and Ares V launch vehicles.
-As a Shuttle-derived vehicle, the Space Launch System reuses hardware from the Space Shuttle program, including the solid rocket boosters and RS-25 first stage engines.
-An original flight date of late 2016 was delayed by nearly 6 years.
-The SLS program has attracted criticism for such delays, high cost, and non-competitive use of Space Shuttle components and contractors.
+Development of SLS began in 2011 as a replacement for the retiring Space Shuttle and the canceled Ares I and Ares V launch vehicles.
+SLS was built using a combination of Shuttle components, including solid rocket boosters and RS-25 engines, and new technology such as the Core Stage.
+The project has seen mismanagement, budget overruns, and delays.
+The first launch, required by Congress to take place by 2016, occurred nearly six years later.

-All Space Launch System flights are launched from LC-39B at the Kennedy Space Center in Florida.
-The first three SLS flights use the Block 1 configuration, comprising extended Space Shuttle boosters developed for Ares I and the ICPS upper stage.
-An improved Block 1B configuration, with the EUS upper stage, is planned to debut on the fourth flight; a further improved Block 2 configuration featuring new solid rocket boosters is planned to debut on the ninth flight.
-After the first four flights, NASA plans to transfer production and launch operations of SLS to Deep Space Transport LLC, a joint venture between Boeing and Northrop Grumman.
+All Space Launch System flights are to be launched from Launch Complex 39B at the Kennedy Space Center in Florida.
+The first three SLS flights are expected to use the Block 1 configuration, comprising a core stage, extended Space Shuttle boosters developed for Ares I, and the Interim Cryogenic Propulsion Stage (ICPS) upper stage.
+The improved Block 1B configuration, with the purpose-built Exploration Upper Stage (EUS), is to be introduced on the fourth flight; a further improved Block 2 configuration with new solid rocket boosters is planned for the ninth flight.
+After the launch of Artemis IV, NASA plans to transfer production and launch operations of SLS to Deep Space Transport LLC, a joint venture between Boeing and Northrop Grumman.

 Description

 The SLS is a Space Shuttle-derived launch vehicle.
-The first stage of the rocket is powered by one central core stage and two outboard solid rocket boosters.
-All SLS Blocks share a common core stage design, while they differ in their upper stages and boosters.
+The rocket's first stage is powered by one central core stage and two outboard solid rocket boosters.
+All SLS Blocks share a common core stage design but differ in their upper stages and boosters.

 Core stage

 Together with the solid rocket boosters, the core stage is responsible for propelling the upper stage and payload out of the atmosphere to near orbital velocity.
 It contains the liquid hydrogen and liquid oxygen tanks for the ascent phase, the forward and aft solid rocket booster attach points, avionics, and the Main Propulsion System (MPS), an assembly of the four RS-25 engines, associated plumbing and hydraulic gimbal actuators, and equipment for autogenous pressurization of the vehicle's tanks.
-The core stage provides approximately 25% of the vehicle's thrust at liftoff.
+The core stage provides approximately 25% of the vehicle's thrust at liftoff, the rest coming from the solid rocket boosters.